davepar/gcalendarsync/README.md

 [test spreadsheet](https://docs.google.com/spreadsheets/d/1b0BBnmoDT4uDbN0pYsH--mpasFR45QlgNMTwUH-7MqU)
 for examples of correct and incorrect date/times.

-If the script runs more than several minutes, it will be stopped.
-Try adding or updating events in smaller batches--maybe a few hundred at a time?
-Or you can try reducing the number in the "Utilities.sleep()" calls in the script.
+If the script runs more than several minutes, it will run out of time and be stopped.
+You should be able to run it again and it will do the next batch of changes.
+About 900 calendar operations can be done in one run, where an operation is updating one event field, adding an event, or removing an event.

-If you get an error about too many Calendar calls in a short amount of time, try increasing the values in Utilities.sleep().
+If you get an error about too many Calendar events being added or removed in a short amount of time, try increasing the THROTTLE_SLEEP_TIME value in Utilities.sleep().
+I did several experiements with 240 events, and found that 200 msec is very reliable.

 Other issues?
 Contact me or file an issue in GitHub.